melo601/YoutubeVancet/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem related to YouTube Vanced
+about: Report a problem related to YouTube Vanced & YouTube Music Vanced
 title: ''
 labels: bug
 assignees: ''

 ---

+PLEASE FILL OUT THIS FORM, DO NOT CREATE ISSUE WITHOUT THIS FORM, OTHERWISE, ISSUE WILL BE CLOSED

 **Describe the bug**
 A clear and concise description of what the bug is.